Online convex optimization for robust control of constrained dynamical systems: Theoretical Results

 Next, in order to prove bounded dynamic regret, we need to ensure that Algorithm~\ref{alg} responds to changes in the cost function and achieves a certain rate of convergence. \begin{lem} Suppose Assumptions~\ref{ass:noise}, \ref{ass:system}, and \ref{ass:init} are satisfied.
 Let $\mu\geq\mu^*$ and $c_g\geq\norm{\controlMatrix^\top\left(\controlMatrix\controlMatrix^\top\right)^{-1}}$.
 There exists $b \in [0,1)$ such that $\prod_{k=0}^\mu (1-\beta_{t+k}) \leq b$ holds for all $t\in\mathbb{N}_{\geq1}$. \end{lem} The proof of Lemma~\ref{lem:mincontr} is detailed in Appendix~\ref{sec:proofB}.
 Lemma~\ref{lem:mincontr} guarantees that, over a horizon of $\mu$ time steps, the scaling $\beta_t$ cannot be equal to $0$ at all times.
 Since the predicted input sequence $\predu_t$ is adapted to track the optimal steady state whenever $\beta_t\neq0$ (compare \eqref{algo:predicted_input}), Lemma~\ref{lem:mincontr} can be viewed as a result on the average convergence of the closed loop, thereby enabling us to study the closed-loop performance of Algorithm~\ref{alg} next.
 To this end, we employ dynamic regret \eqref{eq:def_regret_intro} as a measure of the proposed algorithm's performance.
-Since Algorithm~\ref{alg} aims to track the a priori unknown and time-varying optimal steady states of system \eqref{eq:sys}, we define the optimal steady states $(\theta_t,\eta_t)\in \mathbb R^{n+m}$ in \eqref{eq:optimal_steady_state} as the benchmark.
+In this work, we employ the optimal steady states $(\theta_t,\eta_t)\in \mathbb R^{n+m}$ \eqref{eq:optimal_steady_state} as a performance benchmark.
 Thus, the dynamic regret of Algorithm~\ref{alg} is given by

-The optimal steady states as a benchmark are also commonly analyzed in, e.g., economic MPC \cite{Faulwasser18} and previous works on OCO-based control \cite{Li2019,Nonhoff2022a,Nonhoff2022b}.
-In particular, it can be shown in a nominal setting, i.e., neglecting the disturbances in~\eqref{eq:sys}, that bounded dynamic regret with respect to this benchmark implies asymptotic stability \cite{Nonhoff2023a}.
-Furthermore, in many practical applications, the cost functions are tracking cost functions, i.e., the cost functions $L_t$ are positive definite with respect to the optimal steady states $(\theta_t,\eta_t)$.
-In this case, the optimal steady states are the most challenging benchmark.
-We continue by deriving an upper bound for the dynamic regret of Algorithm~\ref{alg} in terms of the variation of the cost functions and the magnitude of the disturbances $w_t$ and $v_t$. \begin{thm} Suppose Assumptions \ref{ass:noise}--\ref{ass:init} are satisfied.
-Let $\gamma\in\left(0,\frac{2}{\alpha_K+l_K}\right]$, $\mu\geq\mu^*$, and $c_g\geq\norm{\controlMatrix^\top\left(\controlMatrix\controlMatrix^\top\right)^{-1}}$.
-Then, there exists a feasible solution for~\eqref{algo:additional_input}-\eqref{algo:beta} for all $t\in\mathbb{N}_{\geq1}$, and there exist constants $c_0,c_\zeta,c_w,c_v>0$ such that